japila-books/apache-spark-internals/docs/scheduler/TaskResultGetter.md

 NOTE: `enqueueSuccessfulTask` is a mere thread so returning from a thread is to do nothing else and so the real handling is when scheduler:TaskSchedulerImpl.md#handleFailedTask[`TaskSchedulerImpl` is informed].

-The task result (as a serialized byte buffer) is then deserialized to a spark-scheduler-TaskResult.md#DirectTaskResult[DirectTaskResult] (using the internal thread-local <<serializer, serializer>>) and deserialized again using the internal thread-local <<taskResultSerializer, taskResultSerializer>> (just like for the `DirectTaskResult` case).
+The task result (as a serialized byte buffer) is then deserialized to a [DirectTaskResult](TaskResult.md#DirectTaskResult) (using the internal thread-local <<serializer, serializer>>) and deserialized again using the internal thread-local <<taskResultSerializer, taskResultSerializer>> (just like for the `DirectTaskResult` case).
 The  storage:BlockManagerMaster.md#removeBlock[block is removed from `BlockManagerMaster`] and simply returns.

+!!! note
-NOTE: A spark-scheduler-TaskResult.md#IndirectTaskResult[IndirectTaskResult] is deserialized twice to become the final deserialized task result (using <<serializer, serializer>> for a `DirectTaskResult`).
+    A [IndirectTaskResult](TaskResult.md#IndirectTaskResult) is deserialized twice to become the final deserialized task result (using <<serializer, serializer>> for a `DirectTaskResult`).
 Compare it to a `DirectTaskResult` task result that is deserialized once only.

 With no exceptions thrown, `enqueueSuccessfulTask` scheduler:TaskSchedulerImpl.md#handleSuccessfulTask[informs the `TaskSchedulerImpl` that the `tid` task was completed and the task result was received].